By Parsa Khazaeepoul, co-founder of Pane. Tested every agent manager in this comparison set in production. .

 Conductor integrates with Linear for issue-to-PR workflows.
 Pane is terminal-native — you use whatever tools you want in your terminal tabs.

 Conductor is a polished Mac app for managing Claude Code and Codex visually.
-If you're on an Apple Silicon Mac and only use those two agents, it works.
-But if you want cross-platform support, agent flexibility, open source transparency, and a keyboard-first workflow — Pane is the tool built for that.
+If you're on an Apple Silicon Mac, all repos are on GitHub, and you only use those two agents, it works well — particularly for its Linear integration and turn-by-turn checkpoints.
+But if you want cross-platform support, agent flexibility, open source transparency, a keyboard-first workflow, or the ability to use any local git repo — Pane is the tool built for that.
+See the wider list of conductor alternatives for other options.